Ozi-cheri/tic-tac-toe-game/README.md

 ## How To Play
  * When the instruction button is clicked, the how to play pops up.
- The game begins with Player o.Players take turns clicking on empty squares to place their marks (X or O).The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins the round.If all squares are filled and no player has three in a row and vise versa, the game declares a draw.To start a new round, click the "Play Again" button.
+ The game begins with Player x's turn.Players take turns clicking on empty squares to place their marks (X or O).The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins the round.If all squares are filled and no player has three in a row and vise versa, the game declares a draw.To start a new round, click the "Play Again" button.
 The scores remain, but the board resets for a new game to start.Players can keep track of their scores using the scoreboard above the game board.
 This section can be closed by using the **close button** below at the left corner.

  ![Screenshot](assets/images/screenshot2.png)